seungsoo-lee/DELTA/README.md

 ## What is DELTA?
 DELTA is a penetration testing framework that regenerates known attack scenarios for diverse test cases.
 This framework also provides the capability of discovering unknown security problems in SDN by employing a fuzzing technique.

-+ Agent-Manger is the control tower.
++ Agent-Manager is the control tower.
 It takes full control over all the agents deployed to the target SDN network.
 + Application-Agent is a legitimate SDN application that conducts attack procedures and is controller-dependent.
 The known malicious functions are implemented as application-agent functions.
 + Channel-Agent is deployed between the controller and the OpenFlow-enabled switch.
 The agent sniffs and modifies the unencrypted control messages.
 It is controller-independent.
 + Host-Agent behaves as if it was a legitimate host participating in the target SDN network.
 The agent demonstrates an attack in which a host attempts to compromise the control plane.